Learn how to make this overnight bagel recipe with a step by step video

 Instructions

 - Whisk together flour and salt in a stand mixer bowl.
 Fit stand mixer with the dough hook attachment.
 Combine the yeast mixture with the flour on low speed, just until a shaggy dough forms.
-Scrape down the sides and increase speed to medium as needed until the majority of the loose flour is incorporated into the dough.
-Once a shaggy dough is formed, increase the speed to medium high and set a timer for 10 minutes to allow the dough to knead.
+Scrape down the sides and increase speed to medium as needed, until the majority of the loose flour is incorporated into the dough.
+Once a shaggy dough is formed, increase the speed to medium high, and set a timer for 10 minutes to allow the dough to knead.
 During this time, keep an eye on your stand mixer to ensure it doesn’t wiggle off the counter or overheat.
 If at any time your mixer becomes too hot, take a break or begin hand kneading (see notes).
-You know your dough is done kneading when it is flexible and bouncy to the touch.
+The dough is done kneading when it is flexible and bouncy to the touch.
 To be extra safe, grab a piece of dough between your fingers, stretch it, and see the web fibers that have developed.
 You should be able to pull the dough thin enough that light shines through.
-If your dough rips as soon as you start pulling, you need to keep kneading the dough.
+If your dough rips as soon as you start pulling, you need to continue kneading the dough.
 You want the dough to be able to stretch rather than tear.

 - While the dough is rising, prepare two baking sheets generously sprinkled with cornmeal.
 Set aside.

 - Working with one piece of dough at a time, and keeping the others covered with a tea towel, roll the dough into a ball.
 Push through the center of the ball using both thumbs to make a hole.
-Then, continue to stretch the bagel out until it reaches about 4 inches across.
+Then, continue to stretch the bagel out until it reaches about 4 inches (10 cm) across.
 Be sure not to flatten the bagel too much throughout this process.
-Place completed bagels about 2 inches apart on the previously prepared baking sheets and cover with plastic wrap.
+Place completed bagels about 2 inches apart on the previously prepared baking sheets, and cover with plastic wrap.
 Repeat until all pieces of the dough have been shaped.

 - Securely cover the bagels with plastic wrap.
 Allow dough to proof overnight in the refrigerator for 12 - 18 hours.